Guarayos: 1996 Forest Law

 The 1996 Forest Law finally recognized the Guaryos as legitimate forest users occupying shared land.
 During a period of broad reforms, this law was negotiated for the status and use of Bolivias forest land.
 The law allowed them to consolidate their control of the land and create 76 forest management plans.
 The government has not fully supported and defended these forest properties which has created insufficient security.
 In recent years, soybean producers have moved to the southern parts of the farmlands, occupied by the Guarayos, as the region has higher economic stakes.
 This has led to greater administrative problems as organizations and the government often neglect the Guarayos property rights.

 BO Road Sector Capacity Development Project

 The BO Road Sector Capacity Development Project includes an Indigenous Peoples Plan financed by The World Bank credit and loan that was approved in September 2015.
 Through promoting intercultural dialogue, mechanisms of respect, and education for road usage and garbage management, the project aims to support the Guaryo and Siriona people.
-Since the Guaryo group is in the project area, the Indigenous Peoples Plan was created in order for the indigenous group to benefit from the project.
+Since the Guarayo group is in the project area, the Indigenous Peoples Plan was created in order for the indigenous group to benefit from the project.